-Whether you’re in England, the United States, France, Canada, or Spain, the legal loopholes give sandwich shops, grocery delis and in-store bakeries the right to forego allergen labeling on or adjacent to freshly packaged foods – even if prepared off-the-premises.
+It’s the same whether you’re in England, the United States, France, Canada or Spain.
+Loopholes in allergy laws give sandwich shops, grocery delis and in-store bakeries the right to forgo allergen labeling on or adjacent to freshly packaged foods.
+This is the case even if prepared off-the-premises.

 Natasha succumbed to her catastrophic reaction to her sandwich while aboard a flight to France (she later died in hospital).
 In the view of Allergic Living, the inquest testimony also revealed the pressing need for generally improved airline readiness for anaphylaxis – from regular training for crews on emergency response protocols to the importance of having epinephrine auto-injectors available in the airplane medical kit.